 Jewelry - Jewelry will be limited to a watch and wedding band (ring cannot stick up or have jagged edges).
 No other jewelry will be allowed.
 This includes but is not limited to: earrings, tongue rings, nose rings, eyebrow rings, and piercing spacers/retainers/labrets.
 Visible tattoos must be covered at all times with an undershirt (mock collar if necessary) or concealer.
-Dermals that cannot be removed other than surgically, must be covered at all times.
-In the event a facility refuses to allow a student with a dermal piercing to attend a clinical, UAC and the PTA Program is not responsible for locating an alternate clinical facility.
+Dermal piercings that cannot be removed other than surgically, must be covered at all times.
+In the event a facility refuses to allow a student with a dermal piercing to attend a clinical rotation, UAC and the PTA Program are not responsible for locating an alternate clinical facility.

-Clothing - Students will maintain an appropriate presentation during on and off campus events, including appearance, dress, hygiene, makeup, jewelry, and scent.
-(Neat, clean, wrinkle free clothing, lab clothing, scrubs, or other specified attire is required.)
+Clothing - Students will maintain an appropriate dress during on and off campus events (students may be given instruction for dress, i.e. scrubs, slacks, etc.).
+Clothing must be neat, clean, wrinkle free, and without obvious signs of wear.

 Please note during clinical education placements, students may be held to more strict policies regarding dress as indicated by the facility.
 Some classes will require alternate dress as directed by the course instructor to allow for the nature of the individual lessons.
 Lab clothes should be taken home and laundered properly.
 Students are expected to maintain and have available appropriate clothing for scheduled lab activities at all times including schedule adjustments.
 Lab clothing typically consists of athletic shorts, t-shirts, tank tops, sports bras, and cover up clothing.
 Lab clothing should cover private body parts.
 Classroom presentations, community service activities, and/or off-campus experiences, may require alternate attire as directed by the course instructor.
 This requirement may be professional attire including UA Cossatot polo, scrubs, business casual, student name badge, or other as directed.
 Professional attire excludes denim, t-shirts, sagging or baggy pants and any shoe that can be considered a flip-flop.